cybertraining-dsc/su21-reu-372/project/index.md

 **Symptoms of Hashimoto’s**

-Some of the symptoms are fatigue and sluggishness, sensitivity to cold, constipation, pale and dry skin, dry eyes, puffy face, brittle nails, hair loss, enlargement of the tongue, unexplained weight gain, muscle aches, tenderness and stiffness, joint pain and stiffness, muscle weakness, excessive or prolonged menstrual bleeding, depression, memory lapses [21].
+Some of the symptoms are fatigue and sluggishness, sensitivity to cold, constipation, pale and dry skin, dry eyes, puffy face, brittle nails, hair loss, enlargement of the tongue, unexplained weight gain, muscle aches, tenderness and stiffness, joint pain and stiffness, muscle weakness, excessive or prolonged menstrual bleeding, depression, memory lapses, Another symptom reported by some patients was ablation, some patient described as an acceleration of the heart rhythm.
+[21].

-**Damage cause by the disorder**
+**Complications**
-Tissue damage, Abnormal look of the thyroid gland (figure 2) [] i will be providing a resource with explanations of the findings
+Tissue damage, Abnormal look of the thyroid gland (figure 2), goiter, Heart problems, mental health issues, myxedema, birth defects [21], Nodule (figure 4 Similarity Matrix topic 3), and High antibody level.
-Nodule development (provided by figure 4 Similarity Matrix topic 3) [] i will be providing a resource with explanations of the findings
-High antibody level (figure ) [] I will be providing a resource with explanations of the findings .....---> i will add more this is just an example

-Ways to improve the symptoms:
-food and diet (figure) [] i will be providing a resources with explanations of the findings Selenium suplementation [8] i will explain more about the this suplement

-Another symptom reported by some patients was ablation which was found on topic 3, some patient described as an acceleration of the heart rhythm.
+**Recomendations**

+Healthy diets, exercising, selenium supplementation [8], healthy sun exposure at an adequate time.

 ## 7. Benchmark